StefanosPoulidis/stefanospoulidis.github.io/_pages/about.md

 I am a fifth-year PhD student in Decision Sciences at INSEAD.
 I am immensely fortunate to be advised by [Hamsa Bastani](https://hamsabastani.github.io/index.html) and [Spyros Zoumpoulis](https://www.insead.edu/faculty-personal-site/spyros-zoumpoulis/research).

-My research agenda centers on a key question: <em>how should we design algorithms and govern their use to maximize productivity and develop human capital?</em>
+My work examines how we should design and govern algorithms and AI to improve productivity and develop human skills.
 This question guides my research in behavioral, service, and AI-driven operations.
-I study <em>human-AI systems</em> by integrating sequential decision-making modeling with behavioral experiments and industry collaborations to enrich both theory and managerial practice.
-My research shows that even reliable algorithms and accurate AI recommendations can undermine performance and hinder human learning.
+Methodologically, I study human–AI systems by integrating sequential decision-making models with behavioral experiments and industry collaborations to advance both theory and managerial practice.

 Prior to my PhD, I embarked on an entrepreneurial journey, earning recognition on the Forbes 30 Under 30 list for Greece.
 I also contributed to women’s economic development through my public policy and education roles at MExoxo.